PillarTechnology/tddWorkshop/08-VendingMachine/csharp-dotnetcore/README.md

 used to practice TDD.
 A significant portion of the effort will be in determining what tests should be written and, more importantly, written next.

+## Hardware Limitations

+The different components of a vending machine communication via serial communications, and don't have another way to query each other.
+The separate components are:

+  * Coin Acceptor
+  * Controller
+  * Selector Button Panel
+  * Display
+  * Product Dispenser
+  * Product Sensor (to see if stock is present)

+A serial bus class has been provided which works much like an actual serial interface.
+It has a Send() and a Recv() method.
+What is sent can be read via Recv().
+This will eliminate the need for most mocks.

 ## Features

 ### Accept Coins